 “Can I help you?”
 I said pouring more pints wondering if every market day was going to be so hectic.

 “I do hope so.
 Er… we’re in Room 206,” said the man scratching his peeling forearm.
-“Mr. & Mrs. Bailey from Ilford, Essex.
+“Mister and missus Bailey from Ilford, Essex.
 We’d like a Babycham, a pint of lager, and a spot of lunch.
 And I wondered if you could help us, please?”

 “Here’s the menu,” I said passing one over.
 “What’s the problem?”